Overview

 The architecture has three parts:

-The gateway receives client queries, plans which subgraphs to call based on the composed configuration, executes those calls, and merges the results.
-You do not write routing logic or resolver code in the gateway.
+The gateway receives client requests, determines which subgraphs to call, executes those calls, and merges the results.

 Key Terminology